 - 1-1/2 cups sugar

 - 3/4 cup butter, softened

 - 1-1/2 cups plus 2 tablespoons sugar, divided

 - 1-1/2 cups all-purpose flour

 - Vanilla ice cream, optional

-- In a large bowl, cream butter and 1-1/2 cups sugar until light and fluffy.
+- In a small bowl, cream butter and 1-1/2 cups sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
-Beat in vanilla.
+Stir in vanilla.
 Combine the flour, baking powder and salt; add to creamed mixture.
 Spread over berry mixture.
 Drizzle with melted butter; sprinkle with remaining sugar.